-- All workers within a Hadoop cluster are considered a single application, although each worker its own unit
+- All workers within a Hadoop cluster are considered a single application, although each worker has its unit.

 To make this clearer, consider an analogy from the desktop.
 An Electron app is composed of an Internet browser, a node.js runtime and application code.
 Each of those components is distinct, but they exist as a single unit.
 That unit is an application.

-Applications automatically negotiate their own configuration depending on their situation.
-Through the business logic encoded within charms, two applications can create user accounts and passwords between themselves without leaking secrets.
+Applications automatically negotiate their configuration depending on their situation.
+Through the business logic encoded within charmed operators, two applications can create user accounts and passwords between themselves without leaking secrets.

 Juju applications can indicate their status, run actions and provide metrics.
 An action is typically a script that is useful for running a management task.